Kursenieki: Culture

 Curonians are one of the Baltic tribes.
 Their culture, religion and architecture are similar to those found in Germany and Sweden.
 Curonians are related with Lithuanians and Latvians.
 The Kursenieki were predominantly Lutheran, like most former inhabitants of East Prussia, although some ancient pagan customs were preserved.
 Most Kursenieki were bilingual or even trilingual: the Curonian language was used within the family and while fishing, German was used in everyday communication, and the language of church services was German and Lithuanian.
 The Kursenieki were primarily fishermen.
 Some elements of cuisine are named after Kursenieki, for example, Curonian coffee (Kurenkaffee); a drink made of vodka flavoured with coffee, honey and other ingredients was popular throughout East Prussia.

 The first scholar who took an interest in Kursenieki culture and language was Paul Kwauka, a member of the separatist movement of Memel Territory.
 His book "Kurisches Wörterbuch" is a highly valuable source of information.
 The work of describing their heritage is continued by one of the last remaining Kursenieki, Richard Pietsch.

+Image gallery

 Surnames

 The surnames of Kursenieki have various origins, including: